1C0D/come-back-cursor-Blender-addon/README.md

 # come-back-cursor

-Addon for text editor.
+Addon for text editor

-an icon in the header to activate it, alt to stop it it will prevent the cursor to go out from the text editor alone good boy
+an icon in the header to activate it, alt to stop it
+it will prevent the cursor to go out from the text editor alone
+good boy